reasonml/reasonml.github.io/src/pages/guide/ocaml.md

 ###Mutable Record Field Updates

-Because equalities and their negations have been made more consistent in `Reason`, the `=` operator is available for mutable field update.
+Because equalities and their negations have been made more consistent in Reason, the `=` operator is available for mutable field update.
 <table>
   <thead><tr> <th scope="col"><p >OCaml</p></th> <th scope="col"><p>Reason</p></th></tr></thead>